 – Gain a sense of clarity and purpose in life

-If you think about it, most people spend their days thinking about how to solve problems with the things they’ve done in the past, or what they hope will happen in the future.
-In reality, only right now matters, and is the only time that you can do anything about your problems.
-So even if you’re stressing out over a problem that happened yesterday or last week, trying to learn how to meditate can really help bring clarity and peace of mind in these situations.
+If you think about it, most people spend their days thinking about how to solve problems with the things they’ve done in the past or what they hope will happen in the future.
+In reality, only right now matters and is the only time you can do anything about your problems.
+So even if you’re stressing out over an issue that happened yesterday or last week, trying to learn how to meditate can help bring clarity and peace of mind in these situations.

 How to meditate

 Meditation, in essence, is the act of staying in a calm state.
-It’s a powerful tool that can be used to help your mind cope with the stress and anxiety that comes from everyday life.
-Most people believe meditation should take 10 minutes a day for it to be effective, but you might find that you need more time depending on what you’re trying to accomplish.
+It’s a powerful tool that can help your mind cope with the stress and anxiety that comes from everyday life.
+Most people believe meditation should take 10 minutes a day to be effective, but you might find that you need more time depending on what you’re trying to accomplish.

-Meditation doesn’t just happen within the five minutes that you are specifically focused on it; it’s an overall process.
-It helps calm your mind so that when you’re not actually actively meditating, you feel the effect.
-Meditation does not work for everyone, but it’s worth a shot before you decide it isn’t for you.
+Meditation doesn’t just happen within the five minutes you are specifically focused on it; it’s an overall process.
+It helps calm your mind so that when you’re not actively meditating, you feel the effect.
+Meditation does not work for everyone, but it’s worth a shot before deciding it isn’t for you.

 #1-Know that meditation isn’t magic; it takes time and effort to learn the practice.
 Think of your first session as an entry point into the subject matter, and plan to spend one month focusing on daily mental exercises.
-By the end of a month, you should begin to see that your mind is more able to focus and concentrate on daily tasks.
+By the end of a month, you should begin to see that your mind can focus and concentrate on daily tasks.

-#3-Don’t start off trying to meditate for more than 10 minutes; this will overwhelm the mind.
+#3-Dodon’t start off trying to meditate for more than 10 minutes; this will overwhelm the mind.
 Remember that the point of meditating is to reduce overthinking and let the mind relax.
 That’s hard enough to accomplish in 10 minutes, so if you extend it even longer, you won’t be able to focus on calm thoughts during the session-you’ll be too busy thinking about when it will end!
-Start small and add more time to your sessions as you get used to it.
+Instead, start small and add more time to your sessions as you get used to them.

 Tips for beginners – what not to do when you’re just starting out with meditation

-The first mistake beginners make is feeling like they need to get their brain “clear” in order for meditation to work.
+The first mistake beginners make feels like they need to get their brain “clear” for meditation to work.

-Look into the different kinds of meditation that works best for you.
-Be mindful of the different types, and do your best to find which one is the most beneficial for you.
+Look into the different kinds of meditation that work best for you.
+Be mindful of the different types, and do your best to find which one is the most beneficial.

-Your second mistake, might be trying to meditate at a time when you’re not really relaxed.
-Maybe your mind was racing, or maybe you were about to go somewhere and took some time out for this practice.
-While it’s fine to take some time out from what you were doing in order to meditate, it’s not going to be as much of a success if you had done it before instead of after a long stressful day.
+Your second mistake might be trying to meditate at a time when you’re not relaxed.
+For example, maybe your mind was racing, or perhaps you were about to go somewhere and took some time out for this practice.
+While it’s OK to take some time out from what you were doing to meditate, it’s not going to be as much of a success if you had done it before instead of after a long stressful day.

 Lastly, your biggest mistake might just be trying too hard to do it.
-You need persistence and you have to persevere if you want this practice to work for you, but don’t let that urge get left in the door when you come into the meditative state of mind.
-Don’t get so caught up in wanting “success” that you forget to just let it happen.
-Let go of all the things that seem important and then surrender yourself into a deep relaxing state of mind.
+You need persistence, and you have to persevere if you want this practice to work for you, but don’t let that urge get left in the door when you come into the meditative state of mind.
+Don’t get so caught up in wanting “success” that you forget just to let it happen.
+Let go of all the things that seem essential, and then surrender yourself into a deeply relaxing state of mind.

-There are many benefits of meditation, but a lot of people don’t know how to meditate.
-In this post we provide an overview on the basics and ways you can practice at home or on-the-go with just a few minutes each day!
+There are many benefits of meditation, but many people don’t know how to meditate.
+In this post, we provide an overview of the basics and ways you can practice at home or on the go with just a few minutes each day!
 Let us know what your favorite technique is in the comments below.
 If you want help implementing these strategies into your own life, let’s chat about it so that our team can create a plan for success that works best for you.